Daingerfield Island Sailing Club

 • Ensure ongoing communication with and among DISC membership

-• Record, maintain and distribute minutes of all meetings
+• Record, maintain, and distribute minutes of all membership meetings and meetings of the Executive Committee

 • Maintain an electronic file of all critical DISC documents such as Bylaws, Notice of Regattas, Sailing Instructions, tax status, financial reports, race results, historical records, photographic files, and other files as determined to be necessary